 PVH first introduced its Code, entitled A Shared Commitment, in 1991.
 Our Code is informed by the United Nation's Universal Declaration of Human Rights and is based on the Core Conventions of the International Labour Organization (ILO).
-Our Code is also updated regularly to align with the FLA's Workplace Code of Conduct which is designed to establish industry standards through a multi-stakeholder process.
-Our Code encompasses 10 standards which are outlined below.

 EMPLOYMENT RELATIONSHIP